UWB-Biocomputing/Graphitti/docs/RebuildNotes/NeuronsNotes.md

  we could debate if local copies or val from simulator when needed. not issue because constant. doesnt change. void AllVertices::setupVertices(SimulationInfo *sim_info) {
-    // dont create object for separate neurons. object needs to know number of neurons
+    // dont create object for separate neurons. object needs to know number of vertices
     //
     size = sim_info->totalVertices;
     // TODO: Rename variables for easier identification